ghanem-mhd/N-Balls-Visualization/README.md

 ## Examples:
 ### Examaple 1:
 This small example demonstrate how the visualization is keeping the topological structure of the balls.
 This example contains 4 balls.
 The parent is capital.n.03 with three children: berlin.n.01, amsterdam.n.01 and paris.n.01.
 The first two balls berlin.n.01 and amsterdam.n.01 are externally discontent.
 The child ball paris.n.01 is internally contained in the parent ball.
 After reducing the dimensions the circles corresponding to the balls are still have the same topological relationships.
 The following picture showing the result of the plotting.
+The input files for this example can be be downloaded from [here](https://drive.google.com/open?id=1YV9hSLGvXT7temwTOinFZkdRp5wLMK6b).
 ![Example 1 plotting](https://github.com/ghanem-mhd/N-Balls-Visualization/blob/master/pic/example1.PNG)